Blaizzy/mlx-embeddings/docs/Installation.md

 # Installation

-Instructions for installing Homebrew are on the [homepage](https://brew.sh).
+Official instructions for installing Homebrew are on the [homepage](https://brew.sh).

 This script installs Homebrew to `/usr/local` so that [you don’t need sudo](FAQ.md#why-does-homebrew-say-sudo-is-bad) when you